eu-parc/aggregate-exposure-modelling/README.md

 ** Note that in the diagram some (indirect) relationships have not been included in order to keep the diagram readable.

+**Aggregate exposure model:** Mathematical model whose purpose is to estimate exposure at a relevant target, modelling all relevant sources and routes.
+If the effect is local, then in general the relevant target is an outer exposure surface, and aggregation is carried out only at exposure source level.
+If the effect is systemic, then aggregation is also modelled at exposure routes level, and the target is a biological matrix.

 # Legend

 ![Legend for aggregate exposure modelling diagrams](diagrams/legend.drawio.svg)